Andylllll/ICBoost/README.md

 ## Requirements

-It is required to install the following dependencies in order to be able to run the code of scDLC
+It is required to install the following dependencies in order to be able to run the code

 - [Anaconda3](https://www.anaconda.com/products/individual)
 - [python 3](https://www.python.org/downloads/)